-The city provides funding to local agencies to assist with human service needs not eligible to apply for CDBG funding.
-In addition, because of the 15% cap on public service, when the city provides funding to the Continuum of Care, that program has the capacity to reach more people in need.
+The City provides general fund dollars to local agencies to assist with human service needs not eligible to apply for CDBG funding.
+In addition, because of the 15% cap on public service, when the City provides funding to United Community Services of Johnson County, that program has the capacity to reach more people in need.

-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

-There are no known publically-owned properties identified as appropriate to be used to address the needs identified in this plan.
+There are no known publicly-owned properties identified as appropriate to be used to address the needs identified in this plan.

-The city of Overland Park determined that if the 2022 CDBG allocation is less than the anticipated \$750,000, the City will calculate grant funding as follows:
+The City of Overland Park has determined that if the 2023 CDBG allocation is less than the anticipated \$750,000, the grant funding will be calculated as follows:

-- 1. All allocations will be reduced on a pro-rata basis for the amount below \$750,000; and - 2.
-Public Service projects will not exceed 15% of the total allocation.
+1) All allocations, except Administration, will be reduced on a pro-rata basis for the amount below \$750,000.

+2) Public Service projects will not exceed 15% of the total allocation.

-The city of Overland Park determined that if the 2022 CDBG allocation exceeds the anticipated \$750,000, the City will calculate grant funding as follows:
+The City of Overland Park has determined that if the 2023 CDBG allocation exceeds the anticipated \$750,000, the grant funding will be calculated as follows:

-- 1. Additional funds will be allocated to Johnson County Park and Recreation District and YMCA of Greater Kansas City, up to \$15,000 each; and - 2.
-Awards for projects in the Housing and Economic Development categories will remain at the current funding levels; and - 3.
-Administration allocation will remain at \$100,000; and - 4.
-Any additional funds will go to the Sudden Opportunity Program.
+- 1) The allocation for all funded organizations will be increased on a pro-rata basis for the amount above \$750,000. - 2) Awards for projects in the Housing and Economic Development categories will remain at the current funding levels; - 3) Administration allocation will remain at \$100,000; and - 4) Any additional funds will go to the Sudden Opportunity Program.